myounglim/neighborhood-map/README.md

 ## Getting Started

-To run, navigate to [GitHub] (https://myounglim.github.io/neighborhood-map/) on your browser.
+To run, navigate to [here] (https://myounglim.github.io/neighborhood-map/) on your browser.
 Alternatively, you can download the repo and open _index.html_ from your browser.